chklauser/symexec/README.md

 ### Weaknesses

  * Without a do-notation (like in F#, Haskell), still lots of lambdas involved
  * Control flow that deviate from "ordinary" branching often impossible.
-The `try` mechanism is one example.
+The `try` (run one continuation, on error run a different continuation and retry) mechanism is one example.
  * No short-circuiting by default

 ### Exotic control flow (try-or-retry, short circuit on error)